Benefits of an Evansville Audubon Society Membership:

 Join for $20/year and you become a member of the National Audubon Society and receive the Audubon Magazine.
 Make checks payable to: National Audubon Society (Please use Chapter code H03 in memo line).
 Be sure to include your name, address, city, state and zip code.
 And if this is a gift, please include name and complete mailing address of person giving the gift.

-Mail to: Richard Vernier, EAS Treasurer
+Richard Vernier, EAS Treasurer

 580 N 350 E